A frozen super-Earth orbiting a star at the bottom of the Main Sequence

-{Institut d'Astrophysique de Paris, UMR~7095 CNRS -- Universit\'{e} Pierre \& Marie Curie, 98 bis blv Arago, 75014 Paris, France \and {European Southern Observatory, Casilla 19001, Vitacura 19, Santiago, Chile} \and{University of Notre Dame, Department of Physics, 225 Nieuwland Science Hall Notre Dame, USA} \and{Department of Astronomy, Ohio State University, 140 W. 18th Ave., Columbus, OH 43210, USA} \and{Solar-Terrestrial Environment Laboratory, Nagoya University, Nagoya 464-8601, Japan} \and{Observatoire Midi-Pyr\'en\'ees, UMR 5572, 14, avenue Edouard Belin, 31400 Toulouse, France} \and {Astronomisches Rechen-Institut, Zentrum f\"ur Astronomie der Universit\"at Heidelberg, M\"onchhofstr.
-12-14, 69120 Heidelberg, Germany } \and{University of Tasmania, School of Mathematics and Physics, Private Bag 37, GPO Hobart, Tas 7001, Australia} \and{Warsaw University Observatory.
-Al. Ujazdowskie 4, 00-478 Warszawa, Poland} \and{Department of Physics and Astrophysics, Faculty of Science, Nagoya University, Nagoya 464-8602, Japan} \and{Dipartimento di Fisica, Universit\`a degli Studi di Roma "Tor Vergata," Rome, Italy} \and{Institute of Information and Mathematical Sciences, Massey University, Private Bag 102-904, North Shore Mail Centre, Auckland, New Zealand} \and{Institute for Advanced Study, Einstein Drive, Princeton, NJ 08540, USA} \and{Sagan Fellow} \and{Laboratoire d'Astrophysique de Grenoble, UMR 5571 Universit\'{e} Joseph Fourier/CNRS, BP 53, F-38051 Grenoble cedex 9, France} } \abstract {We present the analysis of two epochs of JHKs band data obtained with ESO's AO system NACO on the planetary microlensing event \event. } {By separating the microlens event from unrelated ambient stars in the crowded field, thanks to the high spatial resolution of NACO we improve the constraints on the mass and distance of the \planet~ system. } {To calibrate our AO photometry with respect to the standard 2MASS system we follow a two-step approach.
-We first align IRSF JHKs photometry with the 2MASS catalog and then finally gauge the NACO photometry with the calibrated IRSF data.} {We detect light from the host star of \planet~, which significantly reduces the uncertainties in its characteristics from previous analyses.
-We find that \host ~is most likely a very low mass late type M-dwarf ($0.084 ^{+0.015}_{-0.012}~ \msun$) at a distance of $660^{+100}_{-70}~\rm{pc}$ orbited by a $3.2^{+5.2}_{-1.8}~\mTer$ super-Earth at $0.66^{+0.11}_{-0.06}~\rm{AU}$ } {}
+{Institut d'Astrophysique de Paris, UMR~7095 CNRS -- Universit\'{e} Pierre \& Marie Curie, 98 bis blv Arago, 75014 Paris, France \and {European Southern Observatory, Casilla 19001, Vitacura 19, Santiago, Chile} \and {University College of London, Deparment of Physics and Astronomy, Gower Street, London, WC1E 6BT, UK} \and{University of Notre Dame, Department of Physics, 225 Nieuwland Science Hall Notre Dame, USA} \and{University of Tasmania, School of Mathematics and Physics, Private Bag 37, GPO Hobart, Tas 7001, Australia} \and{Dipartimento di Fisica, Universit\`a degli Studi di Roma "Tor Vergata," Rome, Italy} \and{Department of Astronomy, 610 Space Sciences Building, Cornell University, Ithaca, NY 14853} \and{Sagan Fellow} \and{Institute for Advanced Study, Einstein Drive, Princeton, NJ 08540, USA} \and{Department of Astronomy, Ohio State University, 140 W. 18th Ave., Columbus, OH 43210, USA} \and{Department of Earth and Space Science, Osaka University, Osaka 560-0043, Japan} \and{Observatoire Midi-Pyr\'en\'ees, UMR 5572, 14, avenue Edouard Belin, 31400 Toulouse, France} \and{Institute of Information and Mathematical Sciences, Massey University, Private Bag 102-904, North Shore Mail Centre, Auckland, New Zealand} \and{Department of Physics and Astrophysics, Faculty of Science, Nagoya University, Nagoya 464-8602, Japan} \and{Warsaw University Observatory.
+Al. Ujazdowskie 4, 00-478 Warszawa, Poland} \and{Laboratoire d'Astrophysique de Grenoble, UMR 5571 Universit\'{e} Joseph Fourier/CNRS, BP 53, F-38051 Grenoble cedex 9, France} } \abstract {Microlensing is a unique {method} to probe low mass exoplanets beyond the snow line.
+However, the scientific potential of the new microlensing planet discovery is often unfulfilled due to lack of knowledge of the properties of the lens and source stars.
+The discovery light curve of the super Earth \planet~ suffers from significant degeneracies that limit what can be inferred about its physical properties. } { High resolution adaptive optics images allow us to solve this problem by resolving the microlensing target from all unrelated background stars, yielding the unique determination of magnified source and lens fluxes.
+This estimation permits the solution of our microlens model for the mass of the planet and its host and their physical projected separation. } { We observed the microlensing event \event~ at high angular resolution in JHKs with the NACO adaptive optics system on the VLT while the object was still amplified by a factor 1.23 and then at baseline 18 months later.
+We analyzed and calibrated the NACO photometry in the standard 2MASS system in order to accurately constrain the source and the lens star fluxes.} {We detect light from the host star of \planet~, which significantly reduces the uncertainties in its characteristics as compared to earlier analyses.
+We find that \host ~is most likely a very low mass late type M-dwarf ($0.084 ^{+0.015}_{-0.012}~ \msun$) at a distance of $660^{+100}_{-70}~\rm{pc}$ orbited by a $3.2^{+5.2}_{-1.8}~\mTer$ super-Earth at $0.66^{+0.51}_{-0.22}~\rm{AU}$.
+We then discuss the properties of this cold planetary system. } {}